 Find out more and listen to the stories of the Castle Mills Site on our page about the North British Rubber Company.

 When the Fountain Brewery closed in 2004 and was later demolished, the North British Rubber Company building became derelict.
-In 2010, following local opposition Edinburgh City Council withdrew an application to demolish the building and its heritage value was increasingly recognised, thanks to the campaigning efforts of preservation bodies and the Fountainbridge Canalside Initiative.
-The local community has been incredibly supportive of Edinburgh Printmakers’ plans in preserving the last remnant of a forgotten industry and of an area that was once the city’s powerhouse of industry.
+In 2010, following local opposition, Edinburgh City Council withdrew an application to demolish the building, and its heritage value was increasingly recognised, thanks to the campaigning efforts of preservation bodies and the Fountainbridge Canalside Initiative.
+The local community has been incredibly supportive of Edinburgh Printmakers’ plans to preserve the last remnant of a forgotten industry and of an area that was once the city’s powerhouse of industry.